pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1776 Longest Consecutive Sequence & Product of Array Except Itself

+Today I continue to solve algorithm problems.
+Today I solved two medium algorithms according to the roadmap, for the first algorithm I had to find the longest consecutive sequence in an array without sorting the array.
+Solving this without sorting the array was hard, I had to look on YouTube for some hints to solve the algorithm.
+The second was less complicated, but I also need to look for help to understand the problem.
+When I don't know how to continue with the X algorithm, I go to YouTube and look for an explanation of the problem and the general idea of how to solve it without seeing the code solution.

 ### Day 1775 Continue with AWS

 Today I continue studying my AWS certification, I am studying a lot of stuff about EC2 AWS service it's amazing how AWS have a lot of different types of instances